Bryan De La Cruz Player Props: Marlins vs. Cardinals

-On Tuesday, Bryan De La Cruz (coming off going 0-for-4 with an RBI) and the Miami Marlins play the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 1:10 PM ET.
+The Miami Marlins, including Bryan De La Cruz (.262 on-base percentage in past 10 games, 55 points below season-long percentage), battle starting pitcher Matthew Liberatore and the St. Louis Cardinals at LoanDepot park, Wednesday at 6:40 PM ET.

-In his previous game he had a hitless showing (0-for-4 with an RBI) against the Cardinals.
+In his last game, he went 1-for-6 with an RBI against the Cardinals.

 Bryan De La Cruz Game Info & Props vs. the Cardinals